-Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children's social care (and, if appropriate, the police) is made immediately by the DSL, who should follow the local authority's referral process.
-If the DSL is not available then there should be no delay in the school making a referral.
+Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children's Social Care (and, if appropriate, the Police) is made immediately by the DSL, who should follow the local authority's referral process.
+If the DSL is not available, then there should be no delay in another safeguarding staff member in the school making a referral.